Donald Koban

 Systems Engineering

-He previously taught in the Department of Mathematical Science at West Point from 2014-2017 after earning a masters degree from North Carolina State.
+LTC Koban taught in USMA's Department of Mathematical Sciences from 2014–17 after earning a master’s degree from North Carolina State University.
 He served the following years as an operations research systems analyst for the Army Intelligence staff working on data science modernization efforts.
-He also deployed as an analytic methodologist and served as the team leader for a Tactical Data Exploitation Team in support of Operation Enduring Freedom (OEF)
+He also deployed as an analytic methodologist and served as the team leader for a Tactical Data Exploitation Team in support of Operation Enduring Freedom.

-His PhD research focused on evaluating the efficacy of a public health communication intervention that was motivated by leading theory of medical decision making, fuzzy-trace theory.
-Dan research interests focus on the application of data science to support intelligence analysis.
+LTC Koban Dan earned his doctorate in systems engineering from George Washington University.
+His research focused on evaluating the efficacy of a public health communication intervention that was motivated by leading theory of medical decision-making, fuzzy-trace theory.
+Dan’s research interests focus on the application of data science to support intelligence analysis.

 Ph.D., Systems Engineering - George Washington University